onewelcome/identity-cloud-documentation/docs/products/access/topics/general-app-config/identity-providers/identity-providers.md

 When the SAML IdP functionality is used OneWelcome Access acts as a SAML service provider.
 The metadata of the service provider can be configured via
 [SAML Service Provider Configuration](../../technical-app-management/idp-saml-sp-config/idp-saml-sp-config.md).
-In the SAML IdP Onegini
+In the SAML IdP OneWelcome
 Access has to be configured as service provider.
 Please refer to [Configuring the Metadata of the SAML Service Provider](../../technical-app-management/idp-saml-sp-config/idp-saml-sp-config.md#configure-metadata-of-the-saml-service-provider)